Wednesday, October 19, 2011

 Guilt Free All Natural Delicious Cookies

-I’ve been thinking, what better blog to write then about healthy junk food from the nutrition junkie.
 I came across a cookie today, a delicious one indeed, that caught my attention and encouraged me to post on my blog.
 As some of you know, I’m always on a mission to source good, healthy and all natural snacks.
 Who says that snacks need to be made with junk in order to taste yummy?

 It’s a typical day at the office.
 Busy, running around, meetings and servicing clients.
 Sometimes, I’m found working away on my computer for hours at a time and Baaaammm, a snack craving kicks in.
 Oh oh...what can I snack on thats healthy and of course saticfying?
 Surely, I can take the elevator to the 53 floor and make a stop to the vending machine.
 Kit Kats, ketchup chips, doritos, granola bars loaded with sugar, salted peanuts or cola.
 Hmmmm... my taste buds are just not giving in to snacks packed with sugar, sugar substitutes, salt and ingredients that I can’t even pronounce.
 I head back down stairs to the nearest shops browsing around for something tasty, natural and something I could snack on.
 In and out of stores, I come across every snack one could find except one that contains natural ingredients and ones that I am familar with.
 Typical when shopping for healthy junk food.
 Or maybe not....